-5.1 Usability
+5.1 Interoperability

-While it is difficult to put an objective score on the usability of any system, "does using this fs break other programs?"
+"does using this fs break other programs?"

 Mostly - no. The biggest issue right now are (ironically) file trackers like tracker-miners.
 Those are programs that scan the filesystem (e.g. to make file search more efficient).
 The problem is that the current version of the software does not allow changing the scope of permissions you are giving (e.g. you can't just give permission to access the entire filesystem).
 The solution would be to give an ability to adjust the scope inside the permission dialogue.
 Everything on the "backend" side is ready for this change, but... since I am using zenity it does not easily give me the ability to just add another element to the dialog.
 Probably a custom dialogue program has to be written, or multiple dialogues would have to be shown(e.g. standard one with Allow/Allow this time/Deny with a "more options" button, and then a second zenity dialogue with more detailed configurations) to solve the issue.